ajskelton/wp-photodex/readme.txt

 == Description ==
 The WP Photodex creates a custom post type for you to add the photos of the pokemon you capture in the wild.

-Mimicking the in game pokedex the photodex organizes the pokemon by pokedex number and shows your entire collection or one of your choosing.
+Mimicking the in game pokedex the WP Photodex organizes the pokemon by pokedex number and shows your entire collection or one of your choosing.
 You can also show a single random pokemon.

 In the Admin section you can sort your posts by name, or by pokedex number.
 When you add a new post you assign it to a pokemon.
 Each pokemon can only be assigned once, if you want a new picture you'll have to update the featured image of the original post or delete it and create a new one.

-Admin:
+=== Admin ===

 The WP Pokemon Photodex plugin adds a tab to the admin for the Photodex post class.